 1.10 WHEREAS HB 4124, introduced to the Oregon State Legislature in January 2026, calls for a comprehensive statewide review of all of Oregon's public institutions of higher learning to be completed by December 1, 2026; and

-1.11 WHEREAS while the University of Oregon Senate welcomes a statewide study of higher education, HB 4124 is written in such a way as to potentially result in unnecessary external intrusion in program and curricular matters at the UO; and
+1.11 WHEREAS while the University of Oregon Senate welcomes a statewide study of higher education, HB 4124 is written in such a way as to potentially result in unnecessary external intrusion in program and curricular matters at the UO which could make our standing as an R1 research institution vulnerable; and

 1.12 WHEREAS the University of Oregon Senate strongly supports the idea that curriculum development and maintenance should be led by the faculty who are responsible for teaching the curriculum and whose scholarship underpins the knowledge related throughout the curriculum;

 Section II

+2.1 THEREFORE BE IT RESOLVED that as part of any statewide study, the University of Oregon Senate supports fiscal transparency for the UO and other colleges and universities in their role as public institutions in Oregon; and

+2.2 THEREFORE BE IT FURTHER RESOLVED that the University of Oregon Senate is concerned about the speed of the proposed study outlined in HB 4124, where HECC is to conduct a study of the entire Oregon Higher Education System, representing 24 institutions, in less than one year (by December 1, 2026); 2.3 THEREFORE BE IT FURTHER RESOLVED THAT the University of Oregon Senate opposes any current or future legislative efforts to empower HECC, or any other agency, with the authority to demand the creation or elimination of UO programs.
+HB4124 states that HECC will provide recommendations for “Instances of unnecessary program duplication across post-secondary education institutions and unmet program needs statewide,” as this would violate fundamental principles of shared governance and academic freedom for the faculty of the University of Oregon; and

-2.1 THEREFORE BE IT RESOLVED that the University of Oregon Senate formally opposes recommendation #2 of the HECC's January 2026 report (please see related documents) on "Spending and Efficiency in Oregon Public Universities" that would, "...require academic degree programs at public universities to be periodically reviewed and renewed by HECC," as this would violate fundamental principles of shared governance and academic freedom for the faculty of the University of Oregon; and
+2.4 THEREFORE BE IT RESOLVED that the University of Oregon Senate formally opposes recommendation #2 of the HECC's January 2026 report (please see related documents) on "Spending and Efficiency in Oregon Public Universities" that would, "...require academic degree programs at public universities to be periodically reviewed and renewed by HECC," as this would violate fundamental principles of shared governance and academic freedom for the faculty of the University of Oregon; and

-2.2 THEREFORE BE IT FURTHER RESOLVED that the University of Oregon Senate also urges HECC to exhibit caution, and deference to the principles of shared governance while "developing a proposal for targeted institutional integration by January 2027."
+2.5 THEREFORE BE IT FURTHER RESOLVED that the University of Oregon Senate also urges HECC to exhibit caution, and deference to the principles of shared governance while "developing a proposal for targeted institutional integration by January 2027."